 NOTE—The MAC address of any new co-hosted AP is assumed to be within the address space defined by the value of the Max Co-Hosted BSSID Indicator field (see 26.17.7 (Co-hosted BSSID set)).
 Similarly, the MAC address of any new non-transmitted BSS is assumed to be within the address space defined by the value of the MaxBSSID Indicator (see 11.1.3.8 (Multiple BSSID procedure)).

-When deleting an affiliated AP, the AP MLD shall follow the procedure in 11.21.7 (BSS transition management for network load balancing) to notify STAs that are not affiliated with any MLD associated with that AP MLD of the corresponding BSS termination.
+When removing an affiliated AP, the AP MLD shall follow the procedure in 11.21.7 (BSS transition management for network load balancing) to notify STAs that are not affiliated with any MLD associated with that AP MLD of the corresponding BSS termination.

-If an AP to which a non-AP MLD has a link is deleted, the non-AP MLD will continue operating on the remaining links as specified in 36.3.6.5 (Changes to multi-link operation after reconfiguration).
+If an affiliated AP to which a non-AP MLD has a link is removed, the non-AP MLD link to the removed AP is deleted and the non-AP MLD will continue operating on the remaining links as specified in 36.3.6.5 (Changes to multi-link operation after reconfiguration).

 35.3.6.3 Basic reconfiguration procedure [#1852], [#2511],[#2595]

 A non-AP MLD in the associated state may request modification of an ML configuration by sending, from an affiliated STA, an ML Configuration Request frame to the corresponding AP affiliated with the AP MLD that it is associated with.
-The ML Configuration Request frame shall contain a Reconfiguration variant Multi-Link element that includes per-STA profile of each STA that the non-AP MLD is requesting to add, delete, or to connect to a different AP.
+The ML Configuration Request frame shall contain a Reconfiguration variant Multi-Link element that includes per-STA profile of each STA that the non-AP MLD is requesting to add, delete, or to associate with a different AP.
 The Reconfiguration variant Multi-Link element shall not include any other Per-STA Profile subelements.

 The following rules apply for each Per-STA Profile subelement included in the Multi-Link element and the corresponding non-AP STA: